shader-slang/slang/docs/cpu-target.md

 ABI
 ===

-Say we have some Slang source like the following.
+Say we have some Slang source like the following:

 ```
 struct Thing { int a; int b; }